intersystems/quickstarts-multimodel-java/README.md

 It shows object, relational, and native access from a Java application to InterSystems IRIS.
 Airport data is stored using objects, retrieved using SQL, and a custom data structure is created using the Native API to handle route information between airports.

 To run:
-1. Clone the repo
-2. Open in your favorite Java IDE
+1. Clone the repo and open in your Java IDE
-3. Change Username, password, IP, port and username to point to your instance of InterSystems IRIS
+3. In `multimodelQS.java`, change username, password, IP, port and namespace to point to your instance of InterSystems IRIS
 4. Execute the code